Belcoo

 Belcoo (/bɛlˈkuː/ is a village and townland in County Fermanagh, Northern Ireland, 10 mi from Enniskillen.
 It is on the County Fermanagh/County Cavan border beside the village of Blacklion in the Republic of Ireland.
 It had a population (with Holywell) of 439 in the 2021 census.
 It is situated within the Fermanagh and Omagh District.

 The Lough MacNean Tourism Initiative has been in operation since 2003, and is an economy building project, aimed at addressing tourism needs in the area while promoting cross-border relations.
 Belcoo Enterprise Ltd opened in 1992 in units shared with the Belcoo Historical Society, a doctor's surgery, a chiropodist and Lakeland Community Care.
 The Mullycovet corn mill, which functioned from 1830 until the 1920s, is being restored.
-The Indigenous Resources School of Transferable Skills aims to teach marginalised groups including the unemployed, New Age travellers, the disabled, to use natural materials as a learning facility.
+The Indigenous Resources School of Transferable Skills aims to teach marginalised groups including the unemployed, New Age travellers, disabled people, to use natural materials as a learning facility.